6C85-CoffeeTeam/CoffeeTeam/README.md

 ## Tasks ##

-1. Get the app hosted on github pages
-	- Should be a matter of following the instructions on here: https://github.com/metonym/sveltekit-gh-pages
 2. First visualization:
 	- Fix the color scheme from continuous to discrete by modifying the colorScale object in coffee-app/src/components/GlobalMap.svelte
 	- Get a decent legend going, with tick marks, either by finding your own solution, or modifying the Legend.svelte file and uncommenting the call to it in GlobalMap.svelte (in the <main> block)